pack379/pack379.github.io/README.md

 Pack 379, Arlington, TX
 ============

+## Status

+This software is ABANDONED.

+This website was created for Pack 379 in Arlington, TX - but our chartered organization provides free web hosting alongside their own site.
+This website moved to WordPress, where it is easier for non-technical users to contribute content.

 ## Development
 **tldr:** Run a current version of Ruby with `rbenv`, use the `bundler` gem to install dependencies and run `jekyll serve`.